hijackhim/devops1/README.md

 In this I have used -

-OS - Linux
+OS ->Linux,
-Virtualisation tool - virtualbox
+Virtualization tool -> VirtualBox,
-Automation tool - Vagrant
+Automation tool -> Vagrant,
-Web server - Apache
+Web server -> Apache